AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Options\>
- Show options screen for item.
+ Followed by **Select** button, shows options screen for item.
+Usually used with playbacks but can set options for other types of item.
+See [Playback Options](../cues/playback-options.md/)

  ---
 ## \<Page +\>
  Move to next page in the fader bank (consoles with multiple fader banks may have several of these buttons).
+See also \<Go Page\>.
+See [Changing playback pages](../cues/cue-playback.md/#changing-playback-pages).

  ---
 ## \<Page -\>
  Move to previous page in the fader bank (consoles with multiple fader banks may have several of these buttons).
+See also \<Go Page\>.
+See [Changing playback pages](../cues/cue-playback.md/#changing-playback-pages).

  ---
 ## \<Palette\>
- Opens the Palette menu.
+ Opens the Palette menu which is used when recalling palettes by number.
+See [Recalling palettes](../palettes/using-palettes.md/#recalling-from-the-keypad).

  ---
 ## \<Patch\>
  Opens the Patch menu.
+See [Patching new fixtures or dimmers](../patching/patching-new-fixtures-or-dimmers.md/).

  ---
 ## \<Playback\>
  (D9) (Arena) Opens the Playbacks workspace window showing touch buttons for additional playback storage.

  ---
 ## \<Playback (wheels)\>